IQSS/dataverse/doc/sphinx-guides/source/user/appendix.rst

 Metadata References
 ======================

-Dataverse is commited to using standard-compliant metadata to ensure that Dataverse metadata can be mapped easily to standard metadata schemas and be exported into XML/JSON format for preservation and interoperability.
+Dataverse is committed to using standard-compliant metadata to ensure that Dataverse metadata can be mapped easily to standard metadata schemas and be exported into XML/JSON format for preservation and interoperability.